Condo hotel: Locations

 While not intended as a complete list, the most popular locations in the U.S. for condo hotels include: Aspen, Chicago, Miami, Fort Lauderdale, the Las Vegas Valley, New York City, Myrtle Beach, South Carolina, and Orlando, Florida.
 Condo hotels are also found at ski resorts and international destinations, such as Jaco, Costa Rica, Thailand, and most recently Sint Maarten.
 Investors spent an estimated $250 million on condo hotels in 2006, with much of that spending concentrated on resort areas.

 Costs

-Note that analyzing the economics of a condo hotel unit is extremely difficult because of the challenge of getting accurate information about the potential income stream.
+Analyzing the economics of a condo hotel unit is extremely difficult because of the challenge of getting accurate information about the potential income stream.
 Developers uniformly do not provide important data or estimates for room rates or occupancy levels for fear of coming under U.S. Securities and Exchange Commission (SEC) regulations on investments, as opposed to real estate regulations.